 I thought the situation in Dressrosa was bad, but Wano is a thousand times worse.
 If this keeps up, the country will be destroyed.
 Good thing the Straw Hats and their allies have experience overthrowing corrupt regimes.

 Momonsuke and The Other Retainers Are From the Past

 An even bigger plot point is that there are nine surviving retainers that served Lord Oden.
 I’m not sure if the three are part of them, but I think they are.
 The point is that they are all incredibly strong.
-If they were to be reunited, they could defeat Orochi, something that Orochi is paranoid of.
+If they reunited, they could defeat Orochi, something that Orochi is paranoid of.
 But it’s gonna happen; we know it will!